adamjberg/devtails.xyz/_drafts/randy/2022-07-24-how-10-second-video.md

 ---
 layout: post
-title: "10 Second Video Takes All Day"
+title: "How Video Takes All Day"
 author: randy
 permalink: /@randy/how-video-takes-all-day
 image: "assets/img/how-video-takes-all-day.png"
-description: Video content is getting shorter in step with modern attention spans.
-Fortunately, thousands of assets are available online with the click of a button, shaving eons off production time.
-The one-person-video-band
+description: As video content gets shorter in step with modern attention spans, entertainment value needs to go up.
+How do you figure out the creative parts and pieces in short order?
+Fortunately, thousands of media assets are available online, shaving eons off production time.
 tags: tails randy analog-sampling
 ---